dotnet/docs-maui/docs/user-interface/controls/titlebar/titlebar.md

 ![Title bar component overview](media/overview.png)

-## Create a default Window
+## Create a default window

-To customize the title bar in your application, you can simply add a `TitleBar` control to a parent `Window` object.
+To customize the title bar in your application, you can simply add a <xref:Microsoft.Maui.Controls.TitleBar> control to a parent <xref:Microsoft.Maui.Controls.Window> object.
 However, .NET MAUI automatically handles the creation of the `Window` object, so we must first override how a new `Window` is created.

-First, create a new file named `MainWindow.xaml`:
+First, create a new file named _MainWindow.xaml_, which will inherit from the default `Window` class:
 ```xml
 <?xml version="1.0" encoding="utf-8" ?>
 <Window xmlns="http://schemas.microsoft.com/dotnet/2021/maui"